Relive the 90s Fashion Decade With These 85 Iconic Trends

 Created by Starter, a premium athletic brand established in 1971, the jacket was designed to represent your favorite team.

-Nowadays, the Starter jacket is seen as the first adoption of sports clothing by the masses.
+Nowadays, the Starter jacket is seen as the masses’ first adoption of sports clothing.

 Basketball Kicks & Sneakers 90s fashion - 1990s basketballs sneakers, nineties basketball kicks, 90 fashion decade